 It's probably what you suspect.

-All right, so how is it back to one of our top stories today?
+Back to one of our top stories today.

-The Obama administration secretly airlifting four hundred million dollars in cash to Iran in January at the exact same time that Tehran was releasing four jailed Americans.
+The Obama administration secretly airlifting $400 million in cash to Iran in January at the exact same time that Tehran was releasing four jailed Americans, payment that a top congressional Republican is now calling a ransom payment.

-Wall Street Journal citing US European officials and congressional sources reported that the administration procured the money from central banks in Switzerland and the Netherlands, and the money was stacked on wooden pallets and flown to Tehran in an unmarked cargo plane.
+Wall Street Journal, citing U.S. European officials and congressional sources, reported that the administration procured the money from central banks in Switzerland and the Netherlands, and the money was stacked on wooden pallets and flown to Tehran in an unmarked cargo plane.

 It's unbelievable.

-We're not supposed to pay ransom.
+We're not supposed to pay ransom?

 What happens when you pay ransom?